richiehodel/dataset_cards/NMNH-US-National-Herbarium.md

 ## Dataset Summary

-The US National Herbarium dataset is a natural history dataset containing over 4.5 million plant specimens in 1,163 families, with images of each specimen as well as corresponding occurrence data.
+The US National Herbarium dataset is a natural history dataset containing over 4.5 million plant specimens in over 1,300 families, with images of each specimen as well as corresponding occurrence data.
 Occurrence data includes the species classification, the date/time and site/location of collection, and other metadata conforming to the Darwin Core data standard (https://dwc.tdwg.org).
 The plant collections of the Smithsonian Institution reside in the US National Herbarium within the National Museum of Natural History, which today numbers over 5 million historical plant records, placing it among the world's largest and most important.
 The overwhelming majority of these specimens are digitized and publicly available.

 ## Languages